jobliz/haskell-example-scripts/language/operators.md

 Introduction
 ------------

 After reading many Haskell tutorials and tripping over so many strange-looking operators, I deciced to try and do a file where I recorded my thought process as I learned about those operators and started to use them.
-While this file is intended so that I can explain operators to myself later because I'm prone to forgetting things (and perhaps later to someone else, with a better edited redaction posted somewhere else), there are principles that I should keep in mind before thinking about operators.
+While this file is intended so that I can explain operators to myself later because I'm prone to forgetting things (and perhaps later to someone else, with a better edited readaction posted somewhere else), there are principles that I should keep in mind before thinking about operators.

 From the aforementioned tutorials I got (without much learning structure or discipline) to a point where I wanted to play around with the `>>=` operator because it made command line argument reading easier and I do like working with the command line... but it turns out that the `>>=` operator is related to monads, which are themselves better understood if other Haskell features are understood first.